Organize a Used Clothing Donation Drive

 A clothes drive is a fun way to make it easier for would-be donors to make a difference, particularly if you live in a multi-resident building, work at a large office, or belong to a civic club, church, synagogue or mosque.

-Homeless people and low income families need all types of gently used clothing, particularly warm clothes and coats for cold weather, formal clothes (to attend job interviews), and shoes (which frequently wear out).
-It's helpful if donated clothing is clean, reasonably wrinkle-free, and on hangers.
+Homeless people and low income families need all types of gently used clothing, particularly warm clothes and coats for cold weather, formal clothes (to attend job interviews), kids' clothing (they grow out of them so fast!), and shoes (which frequently wear out).
+It's helpful if donated clothing is clean, reasonably wrinkle-free, and on hangers or neatly folded.

 A few signs and prizes can encourage 20, 50, 100 or even more families around you to donate their used clothing and shoes.
 To motivate maximum donations, you could create excitement by offering: